metamaden/edirect_docker/README.md

 # Tutorial:

 This section describes how to set up new Docker images with the provided `Dockerfiles`, and how to get started with using `edirect` from the images.
+You will need access to a terminal with Docker installed in order to run the `docker` commands below.

 ## Clone the main repo with